The Billion Tree Campaign

 The Billion Tree Campaign had an initial target of registering, through its dedicated website, one billion trees in 2007.

 In 2008, the Campaign’s objective was raised to seven billion trees – a target to be met by the climate change conference that was held in Copenhagen, Denmark in December 2009.
 By September 2009, the seven billion planted trees mark had been surpassed.
-In January 2013 this number had risen to 12 billion.
+In January 2013 this number had risen to 12 billion and by 2017 15 billion.